h2oai/tutorials/Driverless AI/machine-learning-experiment-scoring-and-analysis/machine-learning-experiment-scoring-and-analysis.md

 - Random Seed
 - Allow Different Sets of Classes Across All Train/Validation Fold Splits
 - Max Number of Classes for Classification Problems
+- Max Number of Classes to Computer ROC and Confusion Matrix for Classification Problems

 - Model/Feature Brain Level
 - Feature Brain Save Every Which Iteration
 - Feature Brain Restart from Which Iteration